 The Stage 1 development will be capable of facilitating the safe and efficient movement of up to 10 million domestic and international passengers per year, which is equivalent to approximately 63,000 air traffic movements including freight traffic.
 The proposed airport would operate without a curfew.
-The Land Use Plan for the Stage 1 development provides for the anticipated development of a range of commercial uses such as retail and business parks within a dedicated business development zone.
-All commercial operations are not part of the Stage 1 development and would be subject to further approvals under the Airports Act and must be consistent with the objectives and permitted uses within the zone.
+The Land use plan for the Stage 1 development provides authorisation for development of a range of commercial uses such as retail and business parks within a dedicated business development zone.
+All commercial operations would be subject to further approvals under the Airports Act and must be consistent with the objectives and permitted uses within the zone.

-The Stage 1 development would encompass the entire airport site, which is approximately 1,780 hectares.
-The majority of construction activity for Stage 1, including bulk earthworks and aviation infrastructure works would be restricted to a Stage 1 construction impact zone of about 1,150 hectares, predominantly in the northern portion of the site.
-Other areas of disturbance would be used for ancillary infrastructure, including drainage swales and detention ponds as part of the proposed water management system developed for the site.
-The Stage 1 construction impact zone is represented on Figure 1-3.
+The Stage 1 development would encompass the entire 1,780 hectare airport site.
+The majority of construction activity for Stage 1, including bulk earthworks and aviation infrastructure works would be restricted to a 1065 hectare Stage 1 construction impact zone, which is predominantly located in the northern portion of the site.
+There would also be limited earthworks and development in the southern portion of the site for the establishment of ancillary infrastructure including drainage swales and detention ponds as part of the proposed water management system.
+The stage 1 construction impact zone is represented on Figure 1-3.

 The southern portion of the site would predominantly remain uncleared during the initial stage of airport development.
-This area is reserved for future development activities which could include construction of a second runway, and expansion of aviation uses and business development in accordance with the Airport Plan.
+This area is reserved for future development activities which could include construction of a second runway, and expansion of aviation uses and business development in accordance with the draft Airport Plan.
 Activities associated with these future uses do not form part of the Stage 1 development.